KaryFramling/ciu/README.md

 Ames.voc_ciu <- ciu.new(Ames.gbm, Sale_Price~., trainData, vocabulary = Ames.voc)
 ```

-We start with an \`\`explanation’’ using all 80 basic features, which is
+We start with an “explanation” using all 80 basic features, which is not
-not very readable and overly detailed for “ordinary” humans to
+very readable and overly detailed for “ordinary” humans to understand:
-understand:

 ``` r
 # We take an expensive house